HoTT/HoTT-2019/index.md

 * [Nicola Gambino](http://www1.maths.leeds.ac.uk/~pmtng/) (University of Leeds, UK)
 * [Peter LeFanu Lumsdaine](http://peterlefanulumsdaine.com) (Stockholm University, Sweden)
 * [Michael Shulman](http://home.sandiego.edu/~shulman/) (University of San Diego, USA), **chair**

+##### Proceedings

+A proceedings volume will be published as a special issue of [Mathematical Structures in Computer Science](https://www.cambridge.org/core/journals/mathematical-structures-in-computer-science), edited by Dan Licata and Peter LeFanu Lumsdaine.
+Submissions will be open for several months after HoTT 2019; details will be announced nearer the time.

 ##### Local Committee